Family feud over Sol Goldman empire finishes Round 1

 The case revealed the informal ways the company had been run for decades.

-The burden of proof was on Jane to show that her siblings at a point appointed her the legal manager, either through some kind of oral agreement or practice.
+The burden of proof was on Jane to show that her siblings at some point appointed her the legal manager, either through an oral agreement or practice.
 In the end, the court said Jane failed to do so.

 “Jane conceded that she could not recall any discussion or agreement about SG Windsor being a manager-managed entity with Jane as one of the managers,” the decision read.